 Overall, this lets you build a site for $35.40 in your first year, and then pay an additional ~$15 each consecutive year for the domain name (the domain name is only free for the first year).
-Also, keep in mind that to get this low price ($2.95 a month), you’ll have to pay for three years upfront (so it’s $106.20 in total).
+Also, keep in mind that to get this low price, you’ll have to pay for three years upfront (so it’s $106.20 in total).

 Another thing to keep in mind is that what we’re talking about here is launching just a basic site with WordPress.
 If you will need things like online payments, additional plugins, premium themes, then your costs will rise.

 Here’s how to decide between WordPress and Wix

 Deciding whether to use Wix or WordPress to build your website is not super easy.
 You should take into consideration at least a couple of factors.
 Here’s how things play out in general terms:

 |Ease of use

 |Control over site

 Have your favorite?
 Great!
-Next, we’re going to talk about how to build your own website with either platform:
+Next, we’re going to talk about how to build your own website with either platform.